TimpaniUmbra/TimpaniUmbraWebsite/content/Pokemon TTRPG/OC Showcase - Anita Cosia.md

 Ducklett is still a rowdy little Pokémon, but she channels that energy into helping keep Anita safe.
 She's more battle-oriented than the other Pokémon in the party, and more willing to start fights instead of finding calmer solutions to problems.
 This also includes the party, where she has started squabbles on a few locations.
 (Often, she'll steal a few bites from the others' food...)

 When it comes to it, though, she's become attached to her new little family, and she'll do what she needs to defend and be there for them!

+---
+***Pokémon from this point on were caught during the campaign***
+#### Tynamo
+During the raid on Team Stygian's Turffield hideout, Anita obtained Tynamo's Poké Ball off of a Stygian Grunt, assuming it was stolen.
+She then, somehow, *forgot* that she was holding it, only realizing it the next morning when getting her other Pokémon out for breakfast.
+Further investigation showed that Tynamo actually *wasn't* stolen, being a captured (but unregistered) Pokémon from said grunt.

+Anita decided to keep Tynamo, deciding that she'd be better off with her team than with the Pokémon Rangers.
+Rio also noted that Tynamo would probably be better off with her than her original grunt owner.
+Anita has at least decided to keep an eye out for Tynamo's original owner, though confident in giving her a good home and team if that never comes to pass.

+Tynamo is a curious and excitable little Pokemon, always ready to investigate new findings.
+She often does this with taste, choosing to nibble on new discoveries more often than anything else.
+This also includes peoples' fingers, which she sometimes has to be removed from.
+#### Sprigatito
+Sprigatito originally appeared to Anita outside of Turffield, simply wanting to play.
+While Anita quickly became attached to the little cat and wanted to add it to her team, the usual peaceful methods didn't really work as intended.
+Instead, a misunderstanding led to a quarrel with Eevee, and eventually a Pokémon battle.
+Anita managed to battle and catch Sprigatito, making him Anita's first Pokémon actually caught through this method.

+Sprigatito has just joined the team, and is still getting used to Anita and her friends, Pokemon or human.
+Not used to a Pokemon caught this way, Anita is doing all she can to show him that he's a loved member of her party as much as anyone else.
+He at least seems content, and is enjoying her snacks!